nqtrg/Chart-Checklist/README.md

 # Pie

-- Even it is not 3D, it should be replace by horizontal bar chart or accurately interpreting the data
+- Even it is not 3D, it should be replaced by a horizontal bar chart or accurately interpreting the data
     - From

         ![figures/Untitled%205.png](figures/Untitled%205.png)